England World Cup Betting Odds

 Top goalscorer

 One of the most popular markets for the World Cup is betting on the player to finish as England’s top goalscorer at the tournament.
 This is different to backing who you believe will be the top scorer at the World Cup as a whole, as you are choosing the player who will find the back of the net the most out of England’s squad.
+The race for top goalscorer between Bellingham and Kane is heating up with the midfielder scoring another brace against Norway to take his tally level on 6 goals.
 See the latest World Cup top scorer odds here.

 Compare England World Cup Betting Odds